 The Parable of the Persistent Widow and Crooked Judge

 Jesus encourages us to pray without giving up.
 Just like how the widow went out of her way to seek justice.
-She didn’t have money to pay the judge, but she got what she wanted because of her persistence.
+She didn’t have money to pay the judge, but got what she wanted because of her persistence.
 (Luke 18:7)

 Pharisee and the Tax Collector

-God is more pleased with those who humble themselves and ask for His mercy, than those who are too entitled with their right deeds.
+God is more pleased with those who humble themselves and ask for His mercy than those who are too entitled to their right deeds.
 (Luke 18:14b)

 The Parable of the Rich Fool